 The reasons why a micro market is a good idea are plenty.
 It’s viewed as a workplace perk — yes, even if people have to pay for it themselves.
 The convenience factor is a big one.
 Imagine your teams of people never having to leave your premise in search of lunch or coffee options.
 Promoting workplace culture is another reason micro markets are becoming so popular — granting people a place to gather for breaks and mealtime options can foster unity and camaraderie.

-You’ll work closely with your service rep to schedule the install at a time that makes sense for your business.
+You’ll work closely with your Micro Market Specialist to schedule the install at a time that makes sense for your business.
 Our goal is to be as non-disruptive and fluid as possible, and you should be confident in sharing that with your team as well.
 Setup includes delivery of equipment and installing the coolers, shelving, and security camera, adding products, and setting up the financial part of the kiosk, personalized to your building.